Wakhan: Kyrgyz

 The Kyrgyz population of Wakhan was 1,130 in 2003, all in the eastern part of Wakhan.
 The Kyrgyz are Sunni Hanafi Muslims.

 The suppression of the 1916 rebellion against Russian rule in Central Asia caused many Kyrgyz to later migrate to China and Afghanistan.
 Most Kyrgyz refugees settled in Wakhan region of Afghanistan.

 Until 1978, the northeastern portion of Wakhan (the Great Pamir and the Little Pamir) was home to about 3,000-5,000 ethnic Kyrgyz.
 In 1978 almost all the Kyrgyz inhabitants fled to Pakistan in the aftermath of the Saur Revolution.
 They requested 5,000 visas from the United States Consulate in Peshawar for resettlement in Alaska (a region that shares a similar climate and temperature with the Wakhan Corridor).
 Their request was denied.
 In the meantime, the heat and the unsanitary conditions of the refugee camp were killing the Kyrgyz refugees at an alarming rate.
 Turkey, which was then under the military coup rule of General Kenan Evren, stepped in, and resettled the entire group in the Lake Van region of Turkey in 1982.
 The village of Ulupamir (or "Great Pamir" in Kyrgyz) in Erciş on Lake Van was given to them, and more than 5,000 of them still reside today.
 The documentary film "37 Uses for a Dead Sheep – the story of the Pamir Kirghiz" was based on the life of these Kyrgyz/Kirgiz in their new home.

 Kyrgyz from Wakhan region of Afghanistan moved to Pakistan in the 1970s.
 Nearly 1,100 of them were accepted by Turkey to settle in Ulupamir (or "Great Pamir" in Kyrgyz), their resettlement village in Van Province.

 Some Kyrgyz returned to the Wakhan in October 1979, following the Soviet occupation of Afghanistan.

 Tourism

 A tourist on the Tajikistan side of the Wakhan looking at an information board.

-In recent years the Wakhan has become a destination for adventurous trekkers, and several tour companies offer trips to the area.
+The Wakhan has attracted many adventurous climbers and trekkers, even during years when Afghanistan was at war.
+Three mountaineers interviewed by the BBC in February 2010 described the area as safe and peaceful.
+One of them, who ran a mountaineering company, insisted it was in fact the safest part of Afghanistan, though still not suitable for casual tourists.
 BBC correspondent John Simpson has recommended the area as a place to take a wonderful, and relatively safe, holiday.
 Kate Humble, a BBC television presenter, reports that the area is beautiful and the people friendly.
 The entire Wakhan was designated as the protected Wakhan National Park in 2014.

 Popular culture

 The Wakhan plays a large role in Greg Mortenson's book, Stones into Schools.
-This book tells the story of the building of a school in the Kyrgyz village of Bozai Gumbaz.
+This book tells the story of the building of a school in the Kyrgyz village of Bazai Gumbad.
 The factual accuracy of this account is strongly disputed in Jon Krakauer's ebook Three Cups of Deceit.